 AIA, Associate Teaching Professor

-Kelly Hutzell is an Associate Teaching Professor of Architecture at Carnegie Mellon University.
-She has been teaching at Carnegie Mellon since 2005, when she was awarded the first Lucian and Rita Caste Chair in Architecture and Urban Design.
-She currently holds a joint appointment between the Carnegie Mellon campuses in Pittsburgh, Pennsylvania and Doha, Qatar, teaching architecture and urban design studios and seminars.
-Courses include the Urban Laboratory studio, Urban Design Methods and Mapping Urbanism.
+Kelly Hutzell is an Associate Teaching Professor in the School of Architecture at Carnegie Mellon University.
+She has been teaching at Carnegie Mellon since 2005, when she was awarded the inaugural Lucian and Rita Caste Chair in Architecture and Urban Design.
+She holds joint appointments between the Pittsburgh, Pennsylvania and Doha, Qatar campuses.

-Kelly graduated from Roger Williams University in Bristol, Rhode Island with a Bachelor of Architecture degree and received a Master of Science in Architecture and Urban Design from Columbia University, where she was awarded the Lucille Smyser Lowenfish Memorial Prize and the William Kinne Fellows Memorial Traveling Prize.
-She has served as a studio critic at the American University in Sharjah, Virginia Commonwealth University in Qatar, University of Michigan, Massachusetts Institute of Technology, Rhode Island School of Art and Design, Boston Architectural Center and Roger Williams University.
+Kelly holds a Bachelor of Architecture degree from Roger Williams University and a Master of Science in Architecture and Urban Design from Columbia University, where she received the Lucille Smyser Lowenfish Memorial Prize and the William Kinne Fellows Prize.
+She has most recently served as a guest critic at Columbia University, American University in Sharjah, Virginia Commonwealth University in Qatar, Wentworth Institute of Technology, and The University of Michigan.